 Atlanta Endodontic Root Canal Therapy

-Endodontic Root Canal Therapy or a root canal is a procedure, usually performed by an endodontist, to save a tooth that is painful and damaged by inflammation or infection.
-Inside every tooth, there is soft tissue called pulp.
-The pulp contains blood vessels, nerves and roots that grow as we age.
-Once a tooth is fully grown, a tooth can survive without the pulp, living by the tissues that surround it.
+Endodontic Root Canal Therapy or a root canal is a procedure usually performed by an Endodontist to save a tooth that is painful and damaged by inflammation or infection.
+Inside every tooth, there is a soft tissue called the pulp.
+The pulp contains blood vessels, nerves, and roots that grow as we age.
+Once a tooth is fully developed, a tooth can survive without the pulp, living by the tissues that surround it.

-If a tooth becomes infected or dies due to decay, trauma, deep dental fillings, or other medical reasons, the pulp may be inflamed, infected, or damaged, causing extreme pain.
-To address the inflammation, infection and pain, an endodontist can perform a root canal, or endodontic treatment.
+If a tooth becomes infected or dies due to decay, trauma, deep dental fillings, or other medical reasons, a root canal may be needed.
+Usually, the pulp may be inflamed, infected, or damaged, causing extreme pain.
+To address the pain, the endodontist will perform a root canal or endodontic treatment.

-On the day of the procedure, the endodontist will numb the area and stop the sensation of pain.
-During the During the endodontic root canal procedure, the tooth’s nerve is removed, along with the pulp in each canal of the tooth.
-Each canal is cleaned with endodontic technologies, filled and sealed.
+On the day of the root canal procedure, the endodontist will numb the area and stop the sensation of pain.
+During the process, the tooth’s nerve is removed, along with the pulp in each canal of the tooth.
+Each root channel treated, filled, and sealed with endodontic technologies.

-After the root canal is complete, the patient will take some time to heal at home before returning to their dentist to complete their treatment plan.
-Usually, a crown or cap is placed over the treated tooth.
+After the root canal procedure is complete, the patient will take some time to heal at home before returning to their dentist for a permanent crown or cap placed over the treated tooth.